Colton Lott: Men's

-While still a junior Lott played men's curling as well.
+While still a junior, Lott played men's curling as well.
 He played for Team Jason Gunnlaugson at the 2015 Safeway Championship, his first men's provincial championship.
 At the 2016 Manitoba championship, he played with Dunstone, losing in the final to Mike McEwen.
 Had they won the event, they would've declined their berth into the Brier as it conflicted with the 2016 World Juniors.
 On the World Curling Tour, Team Dunstone won the 2015 Bernick's Miller Lite Open.

 After juniors, Dunstone left the team and was replaced as skip by Gunnlaugson for the 2016-17 curling season.
 The team played in the 2017 Manitoba provincials, losing in the 3 vs. 4 game.
 The next season, Gunnlaugson was replaced by Pat Simmons as the team's skip.
-They played in the 2017 Canadian Olympic Pre-Trials, where they went 2-4.
+They played in the 2017 Canadian Olympic Pre-Trials, where they went 2–4.
 The team played in three Grand Slam events that season, making it to the quarterfinals of the 2017 Tour Challenge.
 At the 2018 Manitoba provincials, the team failed to make the playoffs.
-After the season, Simmons retired from competitive curling and was replaced as skip by Tanner Lott.
-With Tanner, the team won two Tour events, the Mother Club Fall Curling Classic and the KKP Classic.
+After the season, Simmons retired from competitive curling and was replaced as skip by his brother, Tanner Lott.
+During the 2018–19 season with his brother, Tanner, the team won two Tour events, the Mother Club Fall Curling Classic and the KKP Classic.
+For the 2019–20 season, Lott would then join Tanner Horgan at third, with Kyle Doering at second and his brother, Tanner, at lead.
+They won two Tour events, the Manitoba Curling Tour Classic and the DeKalb Superspiel.
+Lott would skip his own team for the 2021–22 season, consisting of his brother, Tanner, at third, Kyle Doering at second, and Emerson Klimpke at lead.
+The team qualified for the 2022 Manitoba provincials, and went undefeated until losing the final to Mike McEwen.